confluentinc/ksql/docs/installation/server-config/index.rst

 When KSQL Server starts, it checks for shell environment variables that control the host Java Virtual Machine (JVM).
 Set the following environment variables to control options like heap size and Log4j configuration.
+These settings are applied by the `ksql-run-class <https://github.com/confluentinc/ksql/blob/master/bin/ksql-run-class>`__ shell script when KSQL Server starts.

 KSQL_CLASSPATH
     Path to the Java deployment of KSQL Server and related Java classes.
 The